-This chart is populated with individual frames as they are rendered in your application.
-Each bar in the chart represents a frame.
-The bars are color-coded to highlight the different portions of work that occur when rendering a Flutter frame: work from the UI thread and work from the raster thread (previously known as GPU thread).
+This chart contains Flutter frame information for your application.
+Each bar set in the chart represents a single Flutter frame.
+The bars are color-coded to highlight the different portions of work that occur when rendering a Flutter frame: work from the UI thread and work from the raster thread (previously known as the GPU thread).

 The UI thread executes Dart code in the Dart VM.
 This includes code from your application as well as the Flutter framework.
 When your app creates and displays a scene, the UI thread creates a layer tree, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the raster thread to be rendered on the device.
 Do not block this thread.

 The raster thread (previously known as the GPU thread) executes graphics code from the Flutter Engine.
 This thread takes the layer tree and displays it by talking to the GPU (graphic processing unit).
 You cannot directly access the raster thread or its data, but if this thread is slow, it’s a result of something you’ve done in the Dart code.
 Skia, the graphics library, runs on this thread.

 Sometimes a scene results in a layer tree that is easy to construct,

 but expensive to render on the raster thread.
 In this case, you